Comparing Bioanalytical Systems (BASI) and Its Peers

 |Bioanalytical Systems Competitors

-Bioanalytical Systems currently has a consensus target price of $17.00, indicating a potential upside of 26.39%.
-As a group, “Commercial physical research” companies have a potential downside of 11.64%.
-Given Bioanalytical Systems’ stronger consensus rating and higher probable upside, research analysts plainly believe Bioanalytical Systems is more favorable than its competitors.
+Bioanalytical Systems presently has a consensus price target of $17.00, indicating a potential upside of 8.97%.
+As a group, “Commercial physical research” companies have a potential downside of 10.75%.
+Given Bioanalytical Systems’ stronger consensus rating and higher probable upside, research analysts clearly believe Bioanalytical Systems is more favorable than its rivals.

+This table compares Bioanalytical Systems and its rivals’ net margins, return on equity and return on assets.

 10.6% of Bioanalytical Systems shares are owned by institutional investors.
-Comparatively, 42.1% of shares of all “Commercial physical research” companies are owned by institutional investors.
+Comparatively, 42.8% of shares of all “Commercial physical research” companies are owned by institutional investors.
 11.5% of Bioanalytical Systems shares are owned by company insiders.
-Comparatively, 15.7% of shares of all “Commercial physical research” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Comparatively, 15.3% of shares of all “Commercial physical research” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary

-Bioanalytical Systems competitors beat Bioanalytical Systems on 9 of the 13 factors compared.
+Bioanalytical Systems rivals beat Bioanalytical Systems on 9 of the 13 factors compared.

 About Bioanalytical Systems